 Carved areas or crevices: Brush on the glaze into all the deepest areas and along side any moldings.
 The black can stain a bit where ever it touches.
 So be sure to control it.
 Keep water and damp rags nearby to remove from any area as soon as you need to.
 (If it gets on the wood where you really don't want it, Comet will usually remove it right away.)

-The smaller the line & the more detailed you want it, the smaller the brush to a certain degree.
-You will not be using any larger brushes for this one.
+The smaller the line and the more detailed you want it, the smaller the brush to a certain degree.
+You will not be using any large brushes for this kind of detail glaze.

 I like to splatter and speckle mine when I'm done.
 You do this by loading the brush with watered down paint, and tapping the brush on something hard over the area you want splattered, and it will splatter specks from the tips of the brush.